Engin-Boot/pong-stage-nihalX1/Stage0/give-me-a-name.md

 UI Score system is also updated.

 ### Scenario: When the game loads initially, main menu screen is displayed

 Given: We have a working game

 When: When we load up the game

 Then: Display the menu screen

+### Scenario: On pressing play button, game elements get drawn

+Given: We have a working game

+When: When we click on the play button

+Then: The ball, paddle, initial score get initialised with default positions and then rendered.

+### Scenario: On winning, the winner is displayed

+Given: We have a working game

+When: When player scores 5 goals.

+Then: He is displayed as the winner.